haoheliu/haoheliu.github.io/index.md

 Highlighted research performed as the first author:

-- State-of-the-art text-to-audio generation model: [AudioLDM] and [AudioLDM2].
+- Text-to-audio generation model: [AudioLDM] and [AudioLDM2].
-- State-of-the-art audio super-resolution model on any audio type and any sampling rate: [AudioSR].
+- Audio super-resolution model on any audio type and any sampling rate: [AudioSR].
 - First text-to-speech model that achieves on par CMOS with human recording: [NaturalSpeech].
 - Restore the quality of human speech signal regardless of how the signal is degraded: [VoiceFixer].
 - The music source separation system that achieves leading performance on Music Demixing Challenge 2021: [CWS-PResUNet].
-- State-of-the-art speech super-resolution model: [NVSR].
+- Speech super-resolution model: [NVSR].
 - A module that makes the temporal-resolution of the spectrogram differentiable for efficient audio classification: [DiffRes].
 - Few-shot bioacoustic detection: The 2nd ranking system in the [DCASE 2022 Challenge] Task 5.